lJuanGB/basilisk/docs/source/Support/bskReleaseNotes.rst

   axis along an inertial direction while ensuring maximum power generation on the solar arrays
 - Added a maximum power parameter ``maxPower`` to :ref:`reactionWheelStateEffector` for limiting supplied power, independent of the modules in simulation/power.
+- Added the ability to integrate the ODE's of two or more Basilisk modules that are ``DynamicObject`` class member at the same time.
+See :ref:`bskPrinciples-9`

 Version 2.1.6 (Jan.
 21, 2023)